MrCheese260/Eklavya-Video-Card-Project/VideoCardonFPGA_Report.md

 This project involves the development of a custom video card on the Arty A7 35T FPGA board, designed to output images with a 64-color palette through an analog VGA interface.
 The FPGA is programmed using AMD Xilinx Vivado software.

-The input images provided to the video card are originally 400x300 in resolution since the video card supports only that big of a resolution, but we interpolate the images using nearest neighbour interpolation to 800x600 resolution.The images are converted into 2-bit COE files, which are stored in the 1800 Kbit memory present on the FPGA.
+The input images provided to the video card are originally 400x300 in resolution since the FPGA we have used has memory constraints, we interpolate the images using nearest neighbour interpolation from 400x300 to 800x600 resolution.The images are converted into 2-bit COE files, which are stored in the 1800 Kbit memory present on the FPGA.
 These files serve as the source for storing RGB values of pixels, which are then output to a display.
 The 64-color variety is achieved by using resistors.There are 4 intensity levels for each: Red green and blue which allowes a range of colors to be displayed on the screen.

 The development of this project was supported by resources like the HDLbits website, the NANDLAND YouTube channel, and Chip Verify for learning Verilog.
 We were inspired to create this projet from Ben Eater's video, "The World's Worst Video Card."